Neighborkid01/hacky_easter_2023/Level 4/Lost in (French) Space/README.md

 Our greatest hint comes from the 4th point, which is the Planet Mars observatory.
 The key insight here is that the 2nd point is actually legitimate, but it's just for a different map...

-If we track down a map of Mars, we can find the coordinates `45.960 0.090` point to a crater called "Davies".
+If we track down a map of Mars, we find that the coordinates `45.960 0.090` point to a crater called "Davies".

 Plugging that into the right format, we get the flag.